 If you prefer to wear a backpack, you should invest in an anti-theft travel backpack.
 Standard backpacks can be opened without you noticing, but with the right anti-theft backpack, the only way for someone to get inside is for you to take it off.

 I recommend the XD Design anti-theft backpack.
 It costs $79 – $95 depending on the color, but it is one of the best on the market.
 The inside is inaccessible from the back, and the zippers are completely hidden.
-It also has a padded backplate and built-in spine support.
+It also has padded straps, a padded backplate, and built-in spine support.
 The XD is designed for comfort and security.

 The Kopack anti-theft backpack is another high-quality travel backpack, but it’s much cheaper at $49.99.
-It doesn’t have the same level of padding or back support as the XD backpack, but it serves the same purpose.
-Your things will be completely safe.
+It doesn’t have the same level of padding or back support as the XD backpack, but it has the same level of functionality.
 It’s a nice alternative if you’re looking for a great anti-theft backpack on a budget.